Vegan Sushi Bake (Gluten-Free Rice Casserole)

 Can this sushi bake casserole be used for meal prep?

 Sushi bake is a great meal to batch cook with.
-If you double the recipe and bake it in a 9x13 glass baking pan, you’ll have lunches or dinners for the whole week.
+If you double the recipe and bake it in a large casserole dish like a 9x13 glass baking pan, you’ll have lunches or dinners for the whole week.
 Sushi bake can be reheated in a microwave, air fryer, or oven.

 When you grate the carrots and shred the cabbage, you can grate and shred extra and save them in jars to use in salads or stir fry later in the week.